 WorkshopsGerald Klickstein presents innovative workshops and consulting services across North America for musicians, educators, music schools, arts students and career advisors.

 Gerald Klickstein’s widely praised workshops empower students, educators, music schools and career services professionals to excel.
 He also coaches individual musicians via Skype, empowering them to practice effectively, perform confidently and build thriving careers.
 Please send inquiries via the Contact page.

-He has appeared at leading music schools such as the Curtis Institute and San Francisco Conservatory of Music, at prestigious summer institutes such as the Meadowmount School of Music and the National Repertory Orchestra, and at national conferences, including those of the College Music Society, Chamber Music America, MTNA, the American String Teachers Association, and others.
+He has appeared at leading music schools such as the Curtis Institute and Rice University, at prestigious summer institutes such as the Meadowmount School of Music and the National Repertory Orchestra, and at national conferences, including those of the College Music Society, Chamber Music America, MTNA, the American String Teachers Association, and others.

 Below are summaries of selected Presentations for Music Students and Professionals as well as Presentations for Music Faculty, Administrators and Career Coaches.